Superconducting pairing correlations on a trapped-ion quantum computer: Trotter circuits for time evolution

 We now consider the case where the edge $\langle i,j\rangle$ appearing in \eqref{hhop} does \emph{not} appear in the fermionic encoding of Fig \ref{supplement_fig_qubit_labeling} (a).
 This is exactly the case of all the edges in the up-spin $Q$-plaquettes and down-spin $P$-plaquettes, such as for example $\langle 1,2 \rangle$ (adjacent to ancilla $87$) or $\langle 36,37\rangle$ (adjacent to ancilla $72$).
 In that case, we cannot use directly the expression \eqref{exprsmallhopping}.
 We must first implement a fermionic swap to bring the qubits $i,j$ on an edge appearing in the fermionic encoding of Fig.~\ref{supplement_fig_qubit_labeling} (a), then use \eqref{exprsmallhopping}, and then apply back the same fermionic swap on the same qubits.
 This can be done by applying a fermionic swap on all the oblique edges of Fig.~\ref{supplement_fig_qubit_labeling} (a), such as $0-36$ and $1-37$, namely on the fermions with different spins located on a same site.
 Performing a fermionic swap on a pair of such qubits denoted $j$ and $j'$ is done exactly by swapping the two qubits, and then applying a CZ gate on them.
 Since the ion-trap hardware is all-to-all connected, the swapping of the qubits can be done by just swapping their indices in memory.
 But for code simplicity, instead of swapping the indices of the qubits in memory, we swap the indices of the gates appearing in \eqref{exprsmallhopping} that we apply on these qubits.
 In practice, this entails to the following expression

 where $i'$ and $j'$ denote the qubits on the same physical sites as $i$ and $j$, but with opposite spins.
 For example, if $i=36$, then $i'=0$; if $i=7$ then $i'=43$.
 We note that in this expression, the hopping term in the middle is applied on the qubits $i,j$ (that are not linked by an edge in the fermionic encoding), not on the qubits $i',j'$ that are linked by an edge in the fermionic encoding.
-Gathering everything, we obtain the following expression
+Gathering everything, we obtain the following expression for the circuit that implements one Trotter step under the hopping Hamiltonian:

 where ${\rm CZ}_{\rm all}$ denotes the operator

 with product over all the physical sites, and where $U_{\rm hop}^{\rm sublattice-P,Q}$ denotes

 The overall unitary $U_\mathrm{hop}$ does not implement the kinetic term in the Hamiltonian exactly, since $e^{-itA} e^{-itB} \neq e^{-it(A+B)} = e^{-it H_\mathrm{hop}}$ due to $[A,B] \neq 0$.
 Nevertheless, in Fig.\ref{fig1}a, we see that this Trotter error is surprisingly small for the seemingly very large step size $\tau = 0.5$ (in units of inverse hopping).
 Two mechanisms are likely at play for the suprisingly good performance of the Trotterisation.
 First, as described above, the hopping within one plaquette is implemented exactly, due to fact that horizontal and vertical hopping terms commute.
 Second, the Floquet Hamiltonian arising from commutators of $A$ and $B$ is smaller than might be naively expected.
 This is due to the fact that many terms in the commutator of $A$ and $B$ might be expected to be currents on intermediate plaquettes that couple $P$ and $Q$-type plaquettes.
 However, as shown in Fig.~\ref{supplement_fig_PQ_commutator}, these terms cancel, which leave only next-nearest neighbour currents in the first-order commutator expansion